tomjn/WordPress-The-Right-Way/en/javascript/README.md

 # JavaScript

+Javascript is the future of WordPress, but there are a number of things to keep in mind.

+While there's a lot of things that should always be done, there are two approaches to using WordPress javascript the right way.

+ - **The Old Way** - Using the WP AJAX API for requests
+ - **The Best Way** - Building your admin UI in Javascript instead of PHP, and powering it with the REST API.

+At the time of writing, the REST API and the content endpoints are the future, and admin UIs need to prepare for a fully JS powered admin UI.
+This means:

+ - Clean, portable, cachable Data APIs
+ - Enforced, and simplified built in security in your endpoints
+ - A standardised system to work in
+ - More secure interfaces by avoiding the need for escaping with Javascript templating and reactive libraries
+ - Faster admin screens whose sole job is to bootstrap the JS UI

+While information on these are compiled, information about the *old way* is preserved below.

+## Registering and Enqueueing

 WordPress comes with dependency management and enqueueing for JavaScript files.
 Don't use raw `<script>` tags to embed JavaScript.

-## Registering and Enqueueing

 JavaScript files should be registered.
 Registering makes the dependency manager aware of the script.
 To embed a script onto a page, it must be enqueued.